Monday, 23 June 2025

 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The line graph illustrates the number of international tourists (in millions) visiting three different regions namely Asia, Europe, and America — over a 20-year period from 2000 to 2020.
+The line graph illustrates the number of international tourists (in millions) who visited France, the USA, and Japan between 2000 and 2020.

 Sample 2